2023 Bow Hunting Seasons

 2023 Deer Season

 The Conservation Commission allows deer hunting by permit only.
-The application for the Fall 2023 Deer Season is posted below.
-All applications are due by Friday, August 18, 2023 at noon.
+The application for the Fall 2023 Deer Season are no longer being accepted.

 The Conservation Commission has allowed bow hunting on conservation land since 2006, mainly as a land management tool to reduce issues caused by overpopulation of certain animal species, particularly white-tailed deer.
 Deer overpopulation affects the entire ecosystem, particularly forests, and can include excessive destruction of vegetation, decrease in diversity of plant species, negative impacts to other wildlife and wildlife habitat, damage to landscaping and gardens, unhealthy deer herds, potential spread of tick-borne diseases and other illnesses among animals and to humans, and collisions between vehicles and wildlife.